johnktaylor/user_repository_service/README.md

     ```bash
     python user_repository.py
     ```
-- The service listens for messages on the RabbitMQ queue `user_repository` and sends responses to the `user_repository_responses` queue.
+- The service listens for messages on the RabbitMQ queue as defined in your `settings.yml` file (using the `queue_name` key) and sends responses to the queue defined by the `response_queue_name` key.
+- **Note:** For encryption testing, ensure that your AES encryption key is 16, 24, or 32 bytes long.

 ## Usage
 - **Message Format:**